 The front of house where business and courtesy visits happen and the back of house which is meant for service and support function

 The house was kept low- rise and made use of the extensive plot of land available to create a strong interface with the landscape.

 The material we have used is a soil render which show the house belongs to the ground and anchors it to its territory.
 A curvy rammed earth wall leads the visitor through the house and allow him to discover the house slowly while maintaining privacy for the inhabitants.
-The swimming pool acts like the center of the cross plan, a feature which is an intentional actualisation of the mid century American villas typology which was popularized by Franck Lloyd Wright and later Richard neutra.
+The swimming pool acts like the center of the cross plan, a feature which is an intentional actualization of the mid century American villas typology which was popularized by Franck Lloyd Wright and later Richard Neutra.

 Antoine Meinnel / Bloom Architecture Co.
 Ltd.

 Team: Antoine Meinnel, Ith Sovannarith, Ny Kechseang, Om Phalla